ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 ## Summary

 Hopefully I demonstrated a different, more succinct approach to implementing the CQS pattern.
-I'm now the converted: this has replaced my old repository pattern code.
+I'm now a convert.

 I've intentionally not implemented transaction logging or centralised exception handling.